mullernicolaspablo/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a postdoc candidate at the Observatory of Nice.
+My research is devoted to numerical and theoretical studies of classical and quantum turbulent flows.
+My expertise includes the performance of high-resolution direct numerical simulations using parallel computing methods, and the application of statistical methods for the analysis of turbulent flows.
 {style="text-align: justify;"}